-You can modify the basic application settings (name, description, etc.) as needed.
-Select the Start automatically when user logs on option to start an application as soon as a user logs on.
-This option works on desktop versions of Parallels Client only.

-For the information about Exclude from session prelaunch option, see Understanding Session Prelaunch.
+- Start automatically when user logs on: Select this option to start an application as soon as a user logs in.
+This option works on desktop versions of Parallels Client only. - Exclude from session prelaunch: For details about using this option, see Understanding session prelaunch (p.
+252).

-The Server Settings section contains server-specific options that you can configure.
+The Server settings section contains server-specific options that you can configure.
 If an application was published from multiple servers, the Server(s) drop-down list can be used to select individual servers and set Target, Start in, and Parameters values for a particular server.
 As an example, you should do this when different servers have the application installed in different folders, so that the Target and Start in field values would be valid on each server.

 To save the currently displayed server settings as default, click the Save as Default Settings button.
 To apply the saved default settings to a server, click the Use Default Settings button.
 These two buttons give you the flexibility of using custom settings or defaults in different server configuration scenarios.
-Please note that when you save settings as default, Parallels RAS will check if this Site has applications with per-server settings.
+Please note that when you save settings as default, Parallels RAS will check if this Site has applications with per-server settings and will display a message asking if you would like those servers to use the new default settings.
 If you say, "No", the servers will keep their unique settings.
 The defaults will still be saved.